Washington lawmakers violated state Constitution when rewriting police deadly force laws, judge says

 OLYMPIA — The Washington Legislature violated the state Constitution when it changed the state statute on police use of deadly force, a Thurston County Superior Court Judge ruled Friday.

-Judge Christine Schaller said lawmakers acted improperly when they passed an amendment to Initiative 940 before actually approving the initiative itself.
+Judge Christine Schaller said lawmakers acted improperly in March when they passed an amendment to Initiative 940 before actually approving the initiative itself.

+“They enacted I-940 with amendment, which was not one of the things permissible under the Constitution,” Schaller said.
+“Therefore, the Legislature rejected I-940.”

-Schaller ordered the Washington Secretary of State’s Office to put I-940 on the November ballot.
+She ordered the Washington Secretary of State’s Office to put the initiative on the November ballot.
+Attorneys for the Legislature immediately appealed the ruling.

 Most Read Local Stories